Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Squeezing block between feet can help correct bow-legged alignment by strengthening inner thighs

 How to: Place a block on its lowest height and narrowest width between your feet.
 Allow the inner edge of your big toe to make contact with the block but allow for a sliver of space between your heels and the block.
-Stand tall and elongate through your spinal column.
-Your hands can be resting, face forward, at your sides or you can press the palms of your hands together in Anjali mudra (prayer hands) at your heart center.
+Stand tall and elongate through your spinal column in Mountain Pose.
+Your hands can rest at your sides, facing forward, or you can press the palms of your hands together in prayer position (anjali mudra) at your heart center.

-Gently lengthen your tailbone down toward your heels to take some of the sway out of your lower back.
-Notice if your feet tend to roll in toward the block or away.
-Use the block as a reference for where you need to shift weight to feel it equally distributed across your feet and ankles.
-If you are on the side of bowing out your legs, squeeze the block to engage your inner thighs and lengthen through your outer legs.
+Gently lengthen your tailbone down toward your heels.
+Notice if your feet tend to roll in toward the block or away from it.
+Use the block as a reference for where you need to shift your weight so you feel it equally distributed across your feet and ankles.
+Squeeze the block to engage your inner thighs and lengthen through your outer legs.
 Relax your shoulders down your back and away from your ears.
 Soften through the muscles of your face and steady your gaze.
-Stay here for 5–10 breaths.
+Stay here for 5-10 breaths.

 Why it helps: